kevin-luk-3/ai201-project1-unofficial-guide-starter/planning.md

 **Milestone 3 — Ingestion and chunking:**

-I'll use Cursor and give it my Documents, Chunking Strategy, and Architecture build-time sections.
+I'll use Claude and give it my Documents, Chunking Strategy, and Architecture build-time sections.
 I expect a Python script that loads `documents/*.txt`, strips the `CORPUS:` header, and splits on `=== MOVIE:` and `##` with metadata on each chunk.
-I'll verify by printing 5 chunks and checking they are self-contained, correctly labeled, and total around 330.
+I'll verify by printing 5 chunks and checking they are self-contained, correctly labeled, that long `## Plot` sections are sub-split, and total around 380.

 **Milestone 4 — Embedding and retrieval:**

-I'll use Cursor and give it my Retrieval Approach, Architecture query path, and a sample chunk.
+I'll use Claude and give it my Retrieval Approach, Architecture query path, and a sample chunk.
 I expect code that embeds chunks with `all-MiniLM-L6-v2`, stores them in ChromaDB, and retrieves top-k results for a query.
 I'll verify by running 3 eval questions and confirming returned chunks are on-topic with distance scores below 0.5.

 **Milestone 5 — Generation and interface:**

-I'll use Cursor and give it my Architecture, Evaluation Plan, and grounding requirements from the assignment.
+I'll use Claude and give it my Architecture, Evaluation Plan, and grounding requirements from the assignment.
 I expect a Groq-backed `ask()` function with a strict context-only prompt plus a Gradio UI that shows answer and sources.
 I'll verify with 2 grounded answers that cite filenames, plus one out-of-scope question that refuses to answer.